theopenconversationkit/tock/docs-mk/en/docs/dev/bot-api.md

 This is the recommended way to start to develop with Tock.

 You add custom answers using a REST API.
-Kotlin wrapper is available.
+Kotlin client and [Node client](https://github.com/theopenconversationkit/tock-node) are available.

 ## Connect to the demo platform